Custom Crafted: Designing Your Dream Long Handle Cricket Bat

 polishing a cricket bat

-Using my bench grinder I run the cricket bat on all sides to provide the cricket bat with a nice look.
+Using my bench grinder, I run the cricket bat on all sides to provide the cricket bat with a nice look.

 Stickering